intersel/jamrules/README.md

   * aListOfMatchedObjects: the list of objects that matched the rule

 **Remarks**: These functions are not to be confused with the ones defined on the object level...

+### "matchedFunctionName" and "notmatchedFunctionName" options

+These options allows to change the default property names of the object that define the 'matched' and 'notmatched' functions of it.
+May be used if by any chance, these property names are used for other things...

 # The JamRules Objects
 In order to test objects with jamrules, you have to give it objects to test against the rules defined in the rule engine.